fwuensche/42-exam-miner/README.md

 # How can you help?

-- add a main (commented) to exercises that are only functions so others can easily test it
+- add a main to exercises that are only functions so others can easily test it
 - add new exercises as you find them in examshell
 - reorganize exercises in its corresponding level
 - improve solutions by: